F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Finite-Sampling Bias in Group-Relative RLVR

 \end{lemma}

 The proof partitions rollouts into three disjoint regions and applies inclusion-exclusion (Appendix~\ref{app:proof_tailmiss}).

-Equation~\eqref{eq:P_Btau} reveals a non-monotonic dependence on $N$.
-Two competing effects determine $\Pr(\mathcal{B}_\tau)$: the coverage factor $(1 - \tau)^N$ decreases with $N$, improving the chance of sampling rare-correct modes, while activity $\Pr(\mathcal{A}_N)$ increases from near zero toward one.
-Their interaction produces three distinct regimes (Figures~\ref{fig:main}(a) and~\ref{fig:tailmiss_detailed}):
+Lemma~\ref{lem:P_Btau} reveals a non-monotonic dependence on $N$ after conditioning on $x$.
+Two competing effects determine $\Pr(\mathcal{B}_{E,N}(x)\mid x)$: the coverage factor $(1 - \tau_E(x))^N$ decreases with $N$, improving the chance of sampling $E_x$, while activity $\Pr(\mathcal{A}_N(x)\mid x)$ increases from near zero toward one.
+Their interaction induces the qualitative picture in Figure~\ref{fig:main}(a) and Appendix Figure~\ref{fig:tailmiss_detailed}: small $N$ can preserve higher pass@$k$ through inactivity~\citep{it_takes_2, dang2025weight}, large $N$ through coverage~\citep{brorl}, while intermediate $N$ can yield frequent active updates that miss low-mass correct regions, consistent with distribution sharpening observations~\citep{rewarding_unlikely}.
+Because $\mu_{\mathrm{pos}}(x)$ and $\tau_E(x)$ vary across prompts and evolve during optimization, the result is most naturally read as a regime descriptor: it characterizes how inactivity, undercoverage, and coverage trade off as $N$ changes.
+Section~\ref{sec:results:scaling} later compares this qualitative picture with empirical group-size trends.

-\textbf{Small $N$ (e.g., $N=2$)}: Activity $\Pr(\mathcal{A}_N)$ is low, most groups are homogeneous, yielding zero learning signal.
-The policy changes slowly from the base model, preserving output diversity.
-This regime favors pass@$k$ for large $k$ but limits pass@1 improvement, consistent with the finding that minimal group sizes maintain diversity at the cost of sample efficiency~\citep{it_takes_2, dang2025weight}.